klevermonicker/terminaldawn-blog/content/about/index.md

 ---

-*"Knowledge belongs to humans, not a single point of failure."*
+*"Knowledge belongs to humans, not to a single point of failure."*